-This page was updated Jan.
-12, 2021.
-Due to the nature of the pandemic, recommendations can change quickly.
+This page was updated Feb.
+24, 2021.
+Due to the evolving nature of the pandemic, recommendations can change quickly.
 Please follow all health and safety guidelines set by your local public health authorities.
 Reference the Centers for Disease Control and Prevention (CDC) and Colorado Department of Public Health and Environment (CDPHE) for ongoing updates on COVID-19.

-When will the COVID-19 vaccine be ready?
+When will I be able to get the COVID-19 vaccine?
 When will it be available for kids?
-How will we know it’s safe?
-Our pediatric infectious disease expert Sean O’Leary, MD, MPH breaks down the latest on the effort to produce a safe and effective coronavirus vaccine.
+How do we know the vaccines are safe?
+Our pediatric infectious disease expert Sean O’Leary, MD, MPH breaks down the latest on the effort to produce safe and effective coronavirus vaccines.

 Which COVID-19 vaccines are approved and when can I get them?

 In December 2020, the U.S. Food and Drug Administration approved two vaccines for COVID-19 for emergency use: First one from drug-makers Pfizer and BioNTech, and another from the drug-maker Moderna.
 Both vaccines are based on a technology known as mRNA, and both were shown in clinical trials to be better than 90% effective.
 Both also require two doses, an initial shot and a booster 3 to 4 weeks later, to be fully effective.